Table of Contents

 |Arizona iced tea (20 oz)||36|

-Symptoms of caffeine toxicity are CNS stimulation, tremors, insomnia, and nervousness; it may not be as harmful to the heart as initially suspected.
+Symptoms of caffeine toxicity are CNS stimulation, tremors, insomnia, and nervousness.
 Caffeine withdrawal is characterized by lethargy, irritability, and headache.
 Many “caffeine-free” energy drinks often contain non-caffeine methylxanthines.

 Nicotine exposure can occur through tobacco smoking, tobacco chewing, or snuffing tobacco.
 Nicotine is an agonist at nicotinic acetylcholine receptors (nAChR).
 Symptoms of withdrawal are lethargy, irritability, and headache.
 Nicotine replacement therapies are available in gum, patch, candies, and “e-cigarette” forms.
 Varenicline and cytisine are partial agonists of α4β2-containing AChRs which are used in nicotine addiction.
 Bupropion is a nicotinic antagonist and an antidepressant that is approved for nicotine cessation therapy.
 Rimonabant, an antagonist at cannabinoid receptors, is also used in smoking cessation, although is not approved by FDA for the purpose.